DatabaseTirzepatide

 Obstructive sleep apnea

 First medication ever approved for OSA.
-AHI reduced approximately 25-29 events/hour.
+AHI reduced approximately 25 to 29 events/hour.
 Mechanism primarily via weight loss.

 T2D cardiovascular outcomes